cosmos/ibc/spec/ics-026-routing-module/README.md

 ## Forwards Compatibility

-Relayer modules are closely tied to the IBC handler interface.
+routing modules are closely tied to the IBC handler interface.

 ## Example Implementation